Table of contents

 - Integrate personalization into the buyer’s experience – personalization helps to build connections and make deals.
 Addressing your clientele group with first names in emails or in communication is an excellent start, but gathering as much information as possible about clients provides a personal experience to each individual.

 - Add videos – Video marketing ensures a 49% quicker increase in revenue.
-Almost more than 85% of online marketers are making effective use of videos to target more customers because of its popularity among them.
+Almost more than 85% of online marketers are making effective use of videos to target more customers because of their popularity among them.

 - Optimize for local and voice search – optimize your website for voice searches with longtail keywords because voice search is getting progressively well known.
-Local search optimization is also pivotal because many people are using their cell phones to know about local businesses, so ensure to include your business in local business listings and also include localized content to your website.
+Local search optimization is also pivotal because many people are using their cell phones to know about local businesses, so ensure to include your business in local business listings and also include localized content on your website.